Rolling in the Deep: Critical response

+The song received universally rave reviews by critics.
 Lamb gave it a score of 5 out of 5, saying: "'Rolling in the Deep' [...] wastes no time in presenting the stunning bluesy authority of her voice....Here is a voice that can raise chills up the spine, and, when she is in a mood like this, the sense of foreboding will rivet your attention."
 Jason Lipshutz of Billboard magazine complimented the song's "sweeping chorus" and felt that the song "places a similar emphasis on its refrain but its multilayered instrumentation gives the English singer's wail a previously unheard depth".
 Lipshutz said, "Adele's noticeable leap in vocal confidence highlights the track.
 She gracefully lingers on the last line of the verses and attacks the sorrowful chorus' first words, 'We could have had it all,' head on."
 Rolling Stone magazine's Barry Walters stated, "'Rolling in the Deep' finds the 22-year-old in bluesy gospel mode, sounding powerful but not particularly pop.
 Starting with a stroked acoustic guitar, this breakup-mourning track builds to a stomping, hand-clapping climax that affirms the British knack for rejiggering the sound of American roots music."

 The writers of Rolling Stone placed "Rolling in the Deep" at number one on their list of "50 Best Singles of 2011".
 Claire Suddath of Time magazine named "Rolling in the Deep" one of the Top 10 Songs of 2011.
 MTV chose the song as their "Song of the Year".
 The Village Voice's Pazz & Jop annual critics' poll ranked "Rolling in the Deep" as the top single of 2011.
 In 2019, Rolling Stone, Consequence of Sound, and Pitchfork ranked the song as the 3rd, 8th, and 171st best song of the 2010s, respectively.
 Time named it as one of the 10 best songs of the 2010s, and Billboard chose the song as one of the 100 "Songs That Defined the Decade".
 In 2021, Parade ranked the song number one on their list of the 25 greatest Adele songs, and in 2022, American Songwriter ranked the song number eight on their list of the 10 greatest Adele songs.